aws/karpenter-provider-aws/website/content/en/pre-docs/tasks/running-pods.md

              operator: "In"
              values: ["us-west-2d"]
 ```
-Karpenter will go through each of the `nodeSelectorTerms` in order and take the first one that works.
+In general, Karpenter will go through each of the `nodeSelectorTerms` in order and take the first one that works.
 However, if Karpenter fails to provision on the first `nodeSelectorTerms`, it will try again using the second one.
 If they all fail, Karpenter will fail to provision the pod.
 Karpenter will backoff and retry over time.